AdrienLemaire/fandekasp.github.io/2015-08-01-analyzing-the-pomodoro-technique.md

 cover_image: pomodoro/cover.jpg
 cover_image_caption: "Pomodoro Kitchen Timer"
 news_keywords: "Pomodoro, Productivity, Methodology, Technique, Timer, Analyze, Todo list"
+post_images: [
+    "pomodoro/tools.jpg",
+    "pomodoro/todo_today_sheet.png",
+    "pomodoro/activity_inventory_sheet.png",
+    "pomodoro/records_sheet.png",
+    "pomodoro/pomotodo.png)"
+]

+description: "What is the Pomodoro Technique?
+How can we use it everyday to improve our productivity ?
+Let's have a deeper look into it."
 ---

 This post is a personal analyze of the **Productivity Methodology** called